peak-solution/ods-corba-api/README.md

 ## Deployment

-The build of the zip and the jars is done locally and the artifacts are committed to the repository under the target folder.
+The build of the zip and the jars is done locally and the zip artifact is committed to the repository under the target folder.
 A build on GitHub is impossible because of the ods*.idl files not being public domain but restricted by [ASAM license](https://www.asam.net/license/).
 The GitHub release process attaching the zip triggers automatically when a tag "v*" is pushed.
-The deployment of the jar to Maven central must be triggered manually through the respective GitHub action.
+The deployment of the jar to Maven central is also done locally, since it was not possible to create a useful GitHub Action that releases pre-built artifacts to Maven central.

 ## GPG Key